 I love going shopping, handing over the card to collect Nectar Points but, did you know that apart from saving money on your grocery shopping, it has the power to do so much more!

 Where can you collect Nectar Points?

 What follows is not a guide on how to use your Nectar Card because let’s face it, it’s not rocket science.

-No my friends.
-What I am going to give you is the ultimate guide of how to collect Nectar points.
-How to maximise your card and extract the most value from it – without going anywhere near Sainsbury’s!
+No, my friends.
+What I am going to give you is the ultimate guide on how to collect Nectar points and how to maximise your card and extract the most value from it – without going anywhere near Sainsbury’s!

 Let’s start with collecting these precious points when you shop.